Nail fungus (Onychomycosis) is one of the most common nail abnormalities.

-Cold plasma has a wide array of medical applications ranging from curing wounds, removing tumors, skin disinfection, coagulating blood and the list of things cold plasma technology can do is ever growing.
+Cold plasma has a wide array of medical applications ranging from curing wounds, removing tumors, skin disinfection, and coagulating blood.
+The list of medical applications for cold plasma technology is ever-growing.

 To understand how the treatment will work, it is vital to understand how the fungi exist.
 They thrive in warm and moist environments.
 Nail fungus also thrives in areas with slow blood flow and low immunity, making the toes their victim.

-Nail fungus starts as a white or yellowish spot under your nails’ tips, which later spreads out to the corner of the nails.
+Nail fungus starts as a white or yellowish spot under the tip of the nail and later spreads out to the corner of the nails.

 Studies have shown that the application of cold plasma reduced the population of fungi in the applied area, including under the nail.
 On top of making the area inconducive for their survival, the cold plasma creates a mix of ions and excited chemical species that kill the fungi and disinfect the toe.

 How long will cold plasma treatment take to clear the fungi?